dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       The Local Weather State is then generated in the Create Current Local Weather State function.

-      The Local Weather State is the state as affected by Weather Override Volumes, so it is the final state used by the actual weather particle effects and sounds, and used to set cloud coverage, fog, etc on UDS.
+      The Local Weather State is the state as affected by Weather Override Volumes or Radial Storms, so it is the final state used by the actual weather particle effects and sounds, and used to set cloud coverage, fog, etc on UDS.

       Local Weather State is also what factors in the settings which change the weather above the volumetric cloud layer, and manual state overrides.